hiiamboris/red-wiki/[DOC]-Comparison-of-aggregate-values-(block!-vector!-object!-hash!-map!).md

 Hashes are ordered series, and can be queried and indexed just like blocks, without imposing any limitations on types of stored values.

-Unlike blocks, hashes have much faster lookups, but insertions and removals are slower due to internal hashtable operations, so as creation of new `hash!` value from existing `block!` prototype.
+Unlike blocks, hashes have much faster lookups, but insertions and removals are slower due to internal hashtable operations, so as the creation of new `hash!` value from existing `block!` prototype.
 It should be noted that only hashable values are added to hashtable's index.

 Use `hash!` for data that is updated less frequently and benefits from much faster lookups.
+Remember that usage of `hash!` pays off only for a large number of entries; for smaller numbers, using `block!` with key/value queries will suffice.

 ### `map!`